-Arnold Malcolm Owen, better known as Mickey Owen, was a four-time National League All-Star as catcher for the Brooklyn Dodgers, was elected a County Sheriff, and ran the Mickey Owen Baseball School, and for the last 64 years of his life was decent enough to field questions about the one part of his life that everyone seems to remember.
+Arnold Malcolm Owen, better known as Mickey Owen -- sometimes incorrectly listed as "Owens" -- was a 4-time National League All-Star as catcher for the Brooklyn Dodgers, was elected a County Sheriff, and ran the Mickey Owen Baseball School, and, for the last 64 years of his life, was decent enough to field questions about the one part of his life that everyone seems to remember.

 It was Game 4 of the World Series.
 The Yankees led the Dodgers 2 games to 1, but trailed the Dodgers 4-3 in the top of the 9th.
 Two out.
 Reliever Hugh Casey was on the mound for the Dodgers, and Tommy Henrich came to bat for the Yankees.
 Casey got two strikes.
 Then he threw...

 He said it was a curveball.
 Henrich also thought it was a curveball.
 But many observers, including the Yankees' rookie shortstop, Phil Rizzuto, thought it was a spitball.

 Henrich swung and missed.
 Strike 3.
 Ballgame over.
 Dodgers win, and the World Series is tied at 2 games apiece.

 Except...
 Owen didn’t catch the 3rd strike.
 The ball tailed away from him, and he couldn't hold onto it.
 It rolled all the way to the screen.
 Henrich saw this, and ran to 1st, and Owen didn't even time to throw.

 It is the most famous passed ball in baseball history, but if it was a spitball, which was and remains an illegal pitch anyway, then it should be the most famous wild pitch, and Casey rather than Owen should be faulted.